10 Ways to Get Out in Cricket: Dismissals Explained

 4. Run Out

 Governed by Law 38, a batsman is deemed to be run out if a member of the fielding team puts down the wicket while that batsman is out of their ground.
 In order to be within their ground, the batter should have some part of the bat or their body behind the popping crease before the wicket is broken.
+If the bat or part of the body is on the line, the run out appeal should be upheld.

 Run out is a less common dismissal in test cricket with just 3.46% of wickets falling in this fashion.
 Those numbers are likely to increase in limited overs cricket, but this is still a relatively rare way to get out.